Lorković–Vokić plot: Preparations for the coup

 Their notion of an Allied invasion of Dalmatia failed to materialise, as Allies had no intention of landing in Dalmatia.
 Even so, Winston Churchill was sympathetic to the idea of an Allied invasion of the Croatian coast and so he initiated a discussion with Josip Broz Tito about a possible invasion of the Istrian Peninsula in August 1944.
 The representatives of the HSS and the Croatian Home Guard offered only promises, and the Yugoslav Partisans were involved in the war.
 At the Teheran Conference, the Partisans gained the status of an Allied force.
-The British did not wanted to risk co-operation with the Partisans, and their involvement in Yugoslavia was already complicated since they dealt with both the Royal Yugoslav government-in-exile and the communists.
-The involvement of the Croatian Home Guard and the HSS would complicate the situation even further.
+The British did not want to risk co-operation with the Partisans.
+Their involvement in Yugoslavia was complicated by the fact that they dealt with both the Royal Yugoslav government-in-exile and the Partisans.
+The involvement of the Croatian Home Guard and the HSS was deemed to be unnecessary and that it would strain the established fragile allegiance with the Partisans even further.

 The Croatian negotiators with the Allies were Tomo Jančiković, Zenon Adamić and Ivan Babić.
 The British always had a separate meeting with them.
 The HSS thought that their emissaries had been successful in securing the Dalmatian invasion plan.
 The appointment of Ivan Šubašić as the Prime Minister of Yugoslavia in exile, as well as General Ivan Tomašević's offer to put his army under Allied command once the invasion began, further encouraged the plotters.
 Finally, the Romanian coup and the advance of the Soviet troops led them to believe that the Allies would soon invade Dalmatia.

 End of the plot and arrests

-Ante Pavelić, the poglavnik of the Independent State of Croatia, thought that the Germans would win the war with the "horrible weapons".
+Ante Pavelić, the poglavnik of the Independent State of Croatia, thought the Germans would win the war with the "wonder-weapons".
 He called a meeting of his cabinet to his villa, which was guarded by armed men.
 A meeting took place on 30 August 1944, and Pavelić accused both Lorković and Vokić of involvement in the plot and treason.
 Vice President of the Government Džafer Kulenović and many others defended them but to no avail.
 Lorković and Vokić were arrested, along with 60 others.
 Lorković requested Pavelić not to harm the members of the HSS "as promised", and Vokić defended them in front of Pavelić by asserting that they had done everything that he ordered them to do.
-Some of those who were arrested were soon released, but Lorković and Vokić were tried, imprisoned and later executed.
+Some of those who were arrested were soon released, but Lorković, Vokić, Farolfi, and Tomašić were imprisoned and later executed.